Terminally Ill Adults (End of Life) Bill resources

 Unusually for a Private Members’ Bill, the Bill was scrutinised by a Public Bill Committee.
 The written evidence submitted (including from me) can be found here.
 Transcripts of the oral evidence sessions held between 28 January and 30 January can be found here.
 The House of Lords Library has published a report which includes a clause by clause explanation of the Bill as introduced in the Lords, explains changes made to it at report stage in the House of Commons and summarises the Commons third reading debate.
 To see what amendments were made to the Bill, and by whom, at the Public Bill Committee, you can also look at this (unofficial) version of the Bill I prepared following the Committee stage (note, at the point of preparing it, it was unclear precisely where some of the new clauses were going to be located; not all my guesses were correct).

-The House of Lords Delegated Powers and Regulatory Reform Committee has published a report (8 September) addressing the significant use of delegated powers (i.e. secondary legislation) in the Bill, and recommending a considerable number of changes to ensure appropriate Parliamentary scrutiny of the powers being created.
+The House of Lords Delegated Powers and Regulatory Reform Committee published a report (8 September 2025) criticising the significant use of delegated powers (i.e. secondary legislation) in the Bill, and recommending a considerable number of changes to ensure appropriate Parliamentary scrutiny of the powers being created.
+It published a second report in March 2026 addressing amendments proposed by Lord Falconer, the Bill’s sponsor in the House of Lords.
+The House of Lords Constitution Committee published a report (11 September 2025) criticising the use of delegated powers and suggesting that it is “constitutionally appropriate” for the House of Lords to scrutinise the assisted dying bill “and, if so minded, vote to amend or reject it.”

 The Bill itself